Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle

 Now we stress the role of surface tension.
 As mentioned above, the energy formulations with and without surface tension are completely different.
 When there is no surface tension, the friction at the contact point is ignored as in \cite{Poyferre}, so the energy is conserved.
-On the other hand, when surface tension is taken into considerations especially at the contact point, the boundary condition \eqref{condition at X_c} appears, and the water waves problem $\mbox{(WW)}$ generates a different basic energy in Eulerian coordinates \beq E_0=\f12\displaystyle\int_{\Om_t}|v|^2dX+g\displaystyle\int_{\Om_t}X\cdot e_z dX+\sigma S(u)+[\gamma]X\cdot \tau_b|_{X_c} \eeq where the last term denotes the friction potential at the contact point.
-Moreover, one can find in Section 4 that our problem $\mbox{(WW)}$ satisfies the following dissipation equation: \beq \f d{dt} E_0+\beta_c|v_c|^2\big|_{X_c}=0 \eeq with $\beta_c>0$ the friction coefficient and $v_c$ the speed at the contact point along the bottom.
-This implies that some energy dissipation takes place at the contact point.
-By the way, our dissipation formulation is indeed similar as that in Y. Guo and I. Tice \cite{GT}, which works on the contact line problem for the Stokes equation.
+On the other hand, when surface tension is taken into considerations, condition \eqref{condition at X_c} appears, and system $\mbox{(WW)}$ generates a different basic energy in Eulerian coordinates \beq E_0=\f12\displaystyle\int_{\Om_t}|v|^2dX+g\displaystyle\int_{\Om_t}X\cdot e_z dX+\sigma S(u)+[\gamma]X\cdot \tau_b|_{X_c}, \eeq where the last term denotes the friction potential at the contact point.
+Moreover, one can find in Section 4 that system $\mbox{(WW)}$ satisfies the following dissipation equation: \beq \f d{dt} E_0+\beta_c|v_c|^2\big|_{X_c}=0 \eeq with $\beta_c>0$ the friction coefficient and $v_c$ the speed at the contact point along the bottom.
+So one can see that some energy dissipation takes place at the contact point.
+This dissipation formulation is indeed similar as that in Y. Guo and I. Tice \cite{GT}, which works on the contact line problem for Stokes equation.

-As a result, the dissipation formulation leads to a big difference in the a priori estimate: The terms at the contact point need to be treated carefully, which is a completely new part in water waves problem.
+As a result, the dissipation leads to a big difference in the a priori estimate: The terms involving the contact point need to be treated carefully, which is a completely new part in water waves problem.
 Similarly as in \cite{SZ}, our energy estimate is proved firstly for the equation of the main part $J$ from $\na P$, and then we go back to $\mbox{(WW)}$.
-Compared to \cite{SZ}, another difference in the estimates relates to the lower boundary $\G_b$, which also needs much care since our estimates are performed very often in variational sense, and some special Sobolev spaces from P. Grisvard \cite{PG1} such as $\tilde H^{\f12}(\G_b),\,\tilde H^{-\f12}(\G_b)$ are applied in our paper.
+Compared to \cite{SZ}, another difference in the estimates relates to the bottom $\G_b$, which also needs much care since our estimates are performed very often in variational sense.
+Consequently, some special Sobolev spaces from P. Grisvard \cite{PG1} such as $\tilde H^{\f12}(\G_b),\,\tilde H^{-\f12}(\G_b)$ are used in our paper.

-Now it's the time to state the main theorem in our paper.
+Now it's the time to state the main theorem.
 To begin with, we introduce the energy functional

 and the dissipation at the contact point